Thickness-dependent polarization of strained BiFeO3 films with constant tetragonality

-To understand what happens for these kinds of $\beta$ values, we performed additional first-principles-based effective Hamiltonian calculations on a (20$\times$20$\times$20) supercell allowing $\beta$ to vary.
-This supercell was chosen because around 8~nm the polarization is very sensitive to the thickness (see Fig.~\ref{fig:P_PMAX}).
+To understand what happens for these $\beta$ values, we performed additional first-principles-based effective Hamiltonian calculations on a single 20$\times$20$\times$20 supercell (i.e.\ with a thickness of 8~nm) allowing $\beta$ to vary.
+This supercell was chosen because around 8~nm the polarization is very sensitive to the thickness (Fig.~\ref{fig:P_PMAX}).
 The results are shown in Fig.~\ref{fig:theory}.
-At a critical value of $\beta$ around 0.35 the BFO supercell goes from a phase with a uniform out-of-plane polarization to a stripe domain phase with a vanishing overall out-of plane polarization.
-Fig.~\ref{fig:E_beta} displays the energy of these two phases as a function of $\beta$ (the monodomain phase is more stable than the stripe nanodomains for $\beta$ above 0.35 and less stable for smaller $\beta$ values).
+At a critical value of $\beta$ of $0.275 \pm 0.025$ the BFO supercell goes from a phase with a uniform out-of-plane polarization to a stripe domain phase with a vanishing overall out-of-plane polarization.
+Fig.~\ref{fig:E_beta} displays the energy of these two phases as a function of $\beta$.
+The monodomain phase is energetically more favorable than the stripe nanodomains for $\beta$ above 0.30 and less for smaller $\beta$ values.
 The predicted evolution of the c/a ratio, and of the overall P$_\mathrm{z}$/P$_\mathrm{max}$, with $\beta$ for single and stripe domain phases are shown in Figs.~\ref{fig:E_beta} and~\ref{fig:P_beta}, respectively.
 Interestingly, a continuous ferroelectric to paraelectric transition would lead to a large monotonic decrease of tetragonality (Fig.~\ref{fig:E_beta}, green triangles), which we do not measure below h$_\mathrm{eff}$.
-Rather, the transformation from ferroelectric monodomains to nanostripe domains leads to a (large) c/a similar to the one associated with short-circuit-like conditions (i.e. for which $\beta$ is close to 1).
+Rather, the transformation from ferroelectric monodomains to nanostripe domains leads to a (large) c/a similar to the one associated with short-circuit-like conditions (i.e.\ for which $\beta$ is close to 1).
 Such results are consistent with our experimental findings that c/a does not vary between 70~nm and 3.6~nm, and explains that such insensitivity to strain is likely due to the formation of nanostripe domains.
-The single to stripe domain transition also explains the loss of contrast in electronic microscopy observed in LEEM and PEEM contrast between 7 and 5~nm, because these stripes do not possess any overall z-component of the polarization.
+The single to stripe domain transition explains the loss of contrast in electronic microscopy observed in LEEM and PEEM contrast between 7 and 5~nm, because these regions do not possess any overall z-component of the polarization.
 The stripes have a typical dimension of a few nanometers, which is below the lateral resolution of our experiments (The top left inset of Fig.~\ref{fig:P_beta} shows the morphology of these domains).
 However, stripe domains in BFO thin films close to the h$_\mathrm{eff}$ value have been observed by PFM~\cite{catalan_fractal_2008}.
-For such thin films one might also ask to what extent the screening at the LSMO/BFO interface affects the measured remnant polarization.
+For such thin films, one might also ask to what extent the screening at the LSMO/BFO interface affects the measured polarization.
 Transmission electron microscopy of the interface between LSMO and a 3.2~nm BFO film suggests that the first three BFO unit cells are screened by the interface charge~\cite{chang_atomically_2011}.
 This also fits nicely with our experimental observation of an abrupt decrease in polarization starting at 7~nm, 1.4~nm above the calculated h$_\mathrm{eff}$.